Your title: the public face of your paper [3/8]

 Once you have a draft title, try and get a few colleagues together and ask for their opinion.
 Do they understand what the paper is about?
 Working with academics from different backgrounds can really help you to sharpen the focus of your title and make it more attractive to a broader audience.
 You can return the favour for their paper; it shouldn't take more than 10-15 minutes per paper.

 The bootcamp slides that can be downloaded here contain lots of examples of titles that were transformed through this process, but above and below are two examples by my Middlesex colleagues Parisa Dashtipour and Athina Dilmperi.
-They managed to successfully publish their articles in their targeted journals: Human Relations and ... [use different examples if they have not been published by the time the post is live].
+They both managed to get past the desk-reject stage for their chosen top journal and their papers are currently in the review process.
 Of course this wasn't solely due to their changed title, but every little bit helps.

 - Search for your title in Google Scholar.
 If you get many similar results, you might want to make it more unique.